Home page of Prof. Robert Zydenbos

 A note about electronic communications:

-An Overview of the classes offered by Prof. Zydenbos in the winter term 2018 can be found here: http://lmu.zydenbos.net/lehrveranstaltungen.html
+An Overview of the classes currently offered by Prof. Zydenbos can be found here: http://lmu.zydenbos.net/lehrveranstaltungen.html

 For detailed information about the course “Kannada-I” (Kannada for beginners) please click here.